ENGLISH | ESPAÑOL

 THE STONY BROOK ORGANIZED HEALTH CARE ARRANGEMENT

-The Stony Brook Organized Health Care Arrangement (SBOHCA) is an entity formed for the sole purpose of facilitating compliance with the Health Insurance Portability and Accountability Act (HIPAA) and creates no legal representations, warranties, obligations or responsibilities beyond HIPAA compliance.
+The Stony Brook Organized Health Care Arrangement (SBOHCA) is formed for the sole purpose of facilitating compliance with the Health Insurance Portability and Accountability Act (HIPAA) and creates no legal representations, warranties, obligations or responsibilities beyond HIPAA compliance.
 The covered entities participating in the Organized Health Care Arrangement (OHCA) agree to abide by the terms of this notice with respect to protected health information (PHI) created or received by the covered entity as part of its participation in the OHCA.
-The covered entities of the SBOHCA include Stony Brook University Hospital (SBUH), voluntary members of the SBUH Medical Staff, the employees and contracted professionals of the University Faculty Practice Corporations (UFPCs), several academic health professional schools including the School of Medicine, School of Nursing, School of Health Technology and Management, School of Social Welfare and School of Dental Medicine.
+The covered entities of the SBOHCA include Stony Brook University Hospitals (SBUHs), the University Faculty Practice Corporations (UFPCs), SB Community Medical, P.C.
+(SBCM), Meeting House Lane Medical Practice, P.C.; the Long Island State Veterans Home (LISVH) and several academic health professional schools of Stony Brook University including the School of Medicine, School of Dental Medicine, School of Nursing, School of Health Technology and Management, School of Social Welfare and the School of Pharmacy; their employees and contracted professionals and students ; and the voluntary members of the SBUH Medical Staff.
 The covered entities, which comprise the SBOHCA, are in numerous locations throughout the greater New York area.
 This notice applies to all these sites.

 Stony Brook Organized Health Care Arrangement (SBOHCA) MAY USE AND DISCLOSE YOUR HEALTH INFORMATION FOR:

 Treatment: Your health information can be used and disclosed to provide you with medical treatment or services.
-We will disclose PHI about you to doctors, nurses, technicians, students training programs or other personnel, volunteers and contracted individuals who are involved in your care.
-For example, your name will be on a specimen that is sent to a laboratory for testing.
+We will disclose PHI about you to doctors, nurses, technicians, students in training programs or other personnel, volunteers, contracted individuals who are involved in your care and other healthcare providers such as your Primary Care Physician for continuity of your healthcare.

 Payment: The covered entities of the SBOHCA will use and disclose your health information to other healthcare providers to assist in the payment of your bills.
 Your health information will also be used to send bills and collect payment from you, your insurance company or other payers, such as Medicare for the care, treatment and other related services you receive.
 We may inform your health insurer about a treatment your doctor has recommended to obtain prior approval to determine whether your plan will cover the cost of the treatment.